Derv-OFlynn/Fallout3rdYear/1_CloudComputing/00 General.md

 Installing Linux from scratch in a VM for lab 2.

 Last lecture before exam is devoted to going through exam.

+### <mark style="background: #BABD00;">CA 1:</mark>
+- Brightspace quiz
+- 32 questions
+- 48 minutes
+- 25% overall
+- covers mostly lectures 1-5 (incl. what was said and the required reading)
+- Week 6
+- In the lab
+- Must use a desktop computer
+- No negative marking
+- Separated in categories.